cristantinec/Brave-Portfolio/README.md

 ---

 > [!IMPORTANT]
 > **Final answer to the problem statement:** Based on 87 months of data (Jan 2019 – Mar 2026), Brave's Philippines portfolio meets or exceeds the preferred threshold on all six KPIs evaluated.
 The strongest case is made using the 5-year (2021–2025) and 3-year (2023–2025) window.
-Tala is a quantitatively strong candidate for a bank loan channeling partnership.
+Brave is a quantitatively strong candidate for a bank loan channeling partnership.

 ---